bendycode/desktop-cleaner/presentation.md

 # The Lovely Haskell Environment

-Make Haskell the most productive language in your toolset
+Make Haskell the most productive language in your toolset!